Last Updated on 14 January 2026 by Cycloscope

 Women have wider sit bones compared to men and thus need slightly wider bike saddles.
 Some companies manufacture versions of their saddles specifically designed for women, go for it if that’s available, otherwise just measure your sit bones as described below and choose a bikepacking saddle adequate to your size.

-Another key difference between men’s and women’s saddles stands in the widths of the central groove.
-As women have more exposed soft tissues, a wider cut-out is generally appreciated by girls.
+Another key difference between men’s and women’s saddles lies in the widths of the central groove.
+Because women have more exposed soft tissue, a wider cut-out is generally preferred by girls.

 Women’s saddles are also usually shorter than men’s ones

-Besides these points, all the information you’ll find below and above this paragraph are valid both for men and for women.
+Besides these points, all the information you’ll find below and above this paragraph is valid for both men and women.

 How do I choose a comfortable bike saddle?

-Among the worst discomforts bike tourers experience on their adventures, saddle sores, chafing, numbness, and irritation are maybe the most common and less pleasing.
+Among the worst discomforts bike tourers experience on their adventures, saddle sores, chafing, numbness, and irritation are maybe the most common and least pleasing.

 But don’t worry too much, the pain will alleviate with time, and we’ll now give you a lot of advice on how to make it go away faster.